-Welcome to the 2017-2018 school year at Peach County High School.
-As a 1989 graduate of Peach County High School, I am very excited about the opportunity to be the new principal at my Alma Mater.
+Welcome to the 2019-2020 school year at Peach County High School.
+As a 1989 graduate of Peach County High School, I am very excited about being the principal at my Alma Mater.
 Our school stands on tradition and Trojan Pride that resonates in our faculty, students and the Peach County community.
 Our mission at PCHS is to graduate "College and Career Ready Students" and provide our students with multiple opportunities for success beyond high school, which follows our vision of “Learning Today-Leading Tomorrow”.
 The efforts of the faculty, staff and students at PCHS is reflected in our high EOC test scores as well as the great increase in the College and Career Ready Performance Index (CCRPI).

 Beyond the classroom setting, Peach County High School has been consistently recognized for excellence in athletics, fine arts and career tech.
-During the 2016-2017 school year our athletic teams won the Region 4AAA All Sports Trophy for the second consecutive year.
+During the 2018-2019 school year our athletic teams won several region 4AAA Championships.
 Our fine arts department continues to win awards of excellence during their competitions.
 Our Automotive Engine Build Team once again qualified for nationals and continues to be one the best teams in the nation.

 It is my hope for this upcoming school year for each of you to be as successful as our past students through the diverse opportunities offered at Peach County High School.

 Dr. Hartley is a 1989 Graduate of Peach County High School and is excited to begin his 5th year as an administrator at PCHS.
 He began his educational journey as a teacher and coach at Fort Valley Middle School.
 Before coming to Peach County High School, he had the opportunity to spend eleven years as a teacher, coach and administrator in the Taylor County School System.